ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 The Website Scrum team Product Owner and Business Analyst have agreed with the Caring Services team that a page will be developed for the website that will list out available Helper Services; show how they can be contacted and dynamically highlight if and when they can be contacted.

 ## User Story
-The following user story and acceptance criteria was created and will be used by all The scrum team to design and validate their work.
+The following user story and acceptance criteria was created and will be used by the team to design and validate their work.

 As a website user who needs help and support
 I want to be able to find Helper Service